Search

 • The conference must relate to the care and treatment of a patient; but

-• There is no specific requirement as to the condition of the patient nor the subject matter of the conference.
+• There is no specific requirement as to the diagnosed condition of the patient nor the subject matter of the conference.
 The tariff description provides some examples of what conditions a patient may have and what may be discussed during the conference.

 Discussions about the condition and care of a patient with one or more of the following conditions: